0x416c6578/0x416c6578.github.io/notes/go-class.md

   - Nil pointer -> the zero value for pointers - points to nothing
   - Nil slice -> a slice with no backing array (with zero length and zero capacity)
   - Nil channels, maps and functions -> these are all pointers under the hood so a nil [channel,pointer,function] is just a nil pointer

+### Nil Interfaces
-#### Nil Interfaces- Nil interfaces -> I still don't fully understand this but interfaces internally have two things - the type of the value inside and the value itself
+- Nil interfaces -> I still don't fully understand this but interfaces internally have two things - the type of the value inside and the value itself

 ```go
 var s fmt.Stringer   // This is a nil interface with no concrete type and no value (nil, nil)